John Lennon: Deportation attempt

 On 23 March 1973, Lennon was ordered to leave the US within 60 days.
 Ono, meanwhile, was granted permanent residence.
 In response, Lennon and Ono held a press conference on 1 April 1973 at the New York City Bar Association, where they announced the formation of the state of Nutopia; a place with "no land, no boundaries, no passports, only people".
 Waving the white flag of Nutopia (two handkerchiefs), they asked for political asylum in the US.
 The press conference was filmed, and appeared in a 2006 documentary, The U.S. vs. John Lennon.
 (Note: Lennon's Mind Games (1973) included the track "Nutopian International Anthem", which comprised three seconds of silence.)
 Soon after the press conference, Nixon's involvement in a political scandal came to light, and in June the Watergate hearings began in Washington, D.C..
 They led to the president's resignation 14 months later.
 In December 1974, when he and members of his tour entourage visited the White House, Harrison asked Gerald Ford, Nixon's successor, to intercede in the matter.
 Ford's administration showed little interest in continuing the battle against Lennon, and the deportation order was overturned in 1975.
-The following year, Lennon received his green card certifying his permanent residency, and when Jimmy Carter was inaugurated as president in January 1977, Lennon and Ono attended the Inaugural Ball.
+The following year, Lennon received his green card certifying his permanent residency.